 For Rocky Mountain Wild, our role in this epic fight is crystal clear: to protect the more than 500 rare and imperiled plant and animal species that call the southern Rocky Mountains home.

-For more than 15 years Rocky Mountain Wild has lead the charge to protect the biodiversity of our region.
+For 20 years Rocky Mountain Wild has lead the charge to protect the biodiversity of our region.

 Our efforts have secured Endangered Species Act protection for dozens of species, including Canada lynx, Gunnison sage-grouse, Preble’s meadow jumping mouse, and the desert dwelling Debeque Phacelia.